 Where the CSD benefits from a security interest over securities held for a client, there could be a delay in the return of securities to a client (and a possible shortfall) in the event that we failed to satisfy our obligations to the CSD and the security interest was enforced.
 This applies whether the securities are held in an ISA or an OSA.
-However, in practice, we would expect that a CSD would first seek recourse to any other J.P.
-Morgan assets which may include securities held in our own proprietary accounts to satisfy our obligations and only then make use of securities in client accounts.
+However, in practice, we would expect that a CSD would first seek recourse to any securities held in our own proprietary accounts to satisfy our obligations and only then make use of securities in client accounts.
 We would also expect a CSD to enforce its security rateably across client accounts held with it.